Content centric networking: Motivation and benefits

 The functional goal of the Internet Protocol as conceived and created in the 1970s was to enable two machines, one comprising resources and the other desiring access to those resources, to have a conversation with each other.
-The operating principle was to assign addresses to end points, thereby enabling these end points to locate and connect with one another.
+The operating principle was to assign addresses to endpoints, thereby enabling these endpoints to locate and connect with one another.

 Since those early days, there have been fundamental changes in the way the Internet is used — from the proliferation of social networking services to viewing and sharing digital content such as videos, photographs, documents, etc. Instead of providing basic connectivity, the Internet has become largely a distribution network with massive amounts of video and web page content flowing from content providers to viewers.
-Increasingly, today's internet users demand faster, more efficient, and more secure access to content without concern to where that content might be located.
+Increasingly, today's internet users demand faster, more efficient, and more secure access to content without concern about where that content might be located.

 Networks are also used in many environments where the traditional TCP/IP communication model doesn't fit.
 The Internet of Things (IoT) and sensor networks are environments where the source-destination communication model doesn't always provide the best solution.

 CCN was designed to work in many environments from high-speed data centers to resource-constrained sensors.
 CCN aims to be: